NETWAYS/foreman-training/provisioning/01_basics.md

 ****

 Preseed is the answer file for the Debian Installer used by Debian and Ubuntu until version 20.04.3.
-It is basicly a simple text file providing answers to the installation questions.
-It uses for all types of configuration the same syntax.
+It is basically a simple text file providing answers to the installation questions.
+It uses the same syntax for all types of configuration.
 Scripts can be downloaded to the system and be executed after the installation.

-The URL to the preseed file can be added to the boot menu entry or as a kernel parameter to the boot media for automation, an additional parameter tells the installer to run unattended or use the answers only as default.
+The URL to the preseed file can be added to the boot menu entry or as a kernel parameter to the boot media for automation, an additional parameter tells the installer to either run unattended or use the answers only as default.

 Additional information: https://wiki.debian.org/DebianInstaller/Preseed